Designer: Chad Jensen

 So what are my thoughts on Dominant Species?
 I think this is a great game for players who are willing to invest an evening in playing a single game.
 You certainly will end up spending the full two-four hours stated on the box but, in my opinion, that’s a good thing.
 I enjoy a deep game and this latest release from GMT is truly that.
 Remember I just wrote deep, not complex; a few turns into your first game you’ll understand the flow of the play sequence and that’s when you’ll begin to devise your strategies, thus refining them for future plays.
 Teaching this game is not a daunting task either.
 Having the Action Summaries printed on the Animal Displays also means that you don’t have to dive into the rulebook very often to clarify what’s taking place or how to resolve an action.

 I certainly wouldn’t recommend Dominant Species for the casual gamer by any stretch and certainly not for someone who begins to yawn and roll their eyes once the sixty minute mark of any game is reached.
-And don’t even glance at the game if any of your gaming gang gets a good dose of a different kind of AP (Analysis Paralysis) from time to time!
-But for those of us who enjoy a good dose of strategy with just a smidgen of luck involved this is a must buy!
+And don’t even glance at the title if any of your gaming gang gets a good dose of a different kind of AP (Analysis Paralysis) from time to time!
+But for those of us who enjoy a good dose of strategy, with just a smidgen of luck involved, this is a must buy!

 The components are top notch (as usual from GMT) and you really do get your money’s worth even if you pay the full retail price of $79 U.S. Be careful when you try to pick up the box – this is one hefty game!

 Kudos to GMT and Chad Jensen for providing what is, in my opinion, only the second game to be rated a 9+ here at TGG!